 If you’ve had the pasta e fagioli soup at The Olive Garden, this is NOT that.
-This authentic recipe was passed down from a native Italian.
-Made with pureed cannellini beans, pancetta, pasta, and rosemary, it’s comfort food at its finest, and truly my family’s favorite meal.
+This traditional pasta e fagioli recipe (commonly referred to as pasta fazool) was passed down from a native Italian.
+Made with cannellini beans, pancetta, pasta, and rosemary, it’s comfort food at its finest, and truly my family’s favorite meal.

 There are only a handful of dinners that my whole family gets really excited about.
 I’m not talking about a lackluster “Mmm” or a halfhearted “Yay,” but rather a jumping up and down, arms thrown around my waist, screaming “You’re the best mom (wife) EVER!” sort of excited.